 On top of that, the following four no annual fee cards earn points that can be converted into Ultimate Rewards points at a 1:1 ratio in conjunction with one of the above cards:

-- The Chase Freedom FlexSM (review) offers 5x points in rotating quarterly categories, on up to $1,500 of spend per quarter; the card has no annual fee
+- The Chase Freedom FlexSM (review) offers 5x points in rotating quarterly categories, on up to $1,500 of spending per quarter, plus 3x points at drugstores; the card has no annual fee

-- The Chase Freedom Unlimited® (review) offers 1.5x points on everyday spend; the card has no annual fee
+- The Chase Freedom Unlimited® (review) offers 3x points at drugstores and 1.5x points on everyday spending; the card has no annual fee

 - I’d argue that the $149 annual fee Southwest Priority Card is worth it for just about everyone, given the huge incremental benefits (an extra 1,500 points, plus a $75 annual Southwest credit, and more)

-- If you’re not going for Companion Pass, you’re much better off earning points with Chase Ultimate Rewards and then transferring them to Southwest Rapid Rewards, given that it gives you higher points earning rates and more flexibility
+- If you’re not particularly interested in the Companion Pass, you’re much better off earning points with Chase Ultimate Rewards and then transferring them to Southwest Rapid Rewards, given that it gives you higher points earning rates and more flexibility